 Well-Versed In Resolving Complex Property Division

-Our lawyers have substantial experience in complex and high-asset divorce.
-We can capably counsel and represent you in all issues relating to property division at the divorce agreement:
+Our Denver divorce attorneys lawyers have substantial experience in a complex and high-asset divorces.
+Therefore, we can capably counsel and represent you in all issues relating to property division at the divorce agreement:

 - Division of retirement assets – 401(k) and IRA accounts, as well as pensions and other benefits, are divided fairly, no matter whose name they are in.

-- Real estate valuation and division – First and second homes, rental properties and other real estate all figure into the divorce settlement.
+- Real estate valuation and division – First and second homes, rental properties, and another real estate all figure into the divorce settlement.

 - Division of marital debt – You and your spouse share responsibility for debts incurred during the marriage, regardless of who incurred the debt.

-- Divorce issues for executives – Executives receive many benefits that need to be considered in property division, including stock options or other stock-based benefits, and deferred income arrangements.
+- Divorce issues for executives – Executives receive many benefits that need to be considered in the property division, vested or unvested stock options or other stock based benefits, and deferred income arrangements.

 Property and assets located in other states or other countries, as well as secret accounts or asset transfers, are all subject to discovery and may be subject to consideration in the asset division.

 Under certain conditions, property and assets that you owned prior to your marriage will be considered separate property and not subject to division during divorce.
 However, if that separate property increased in value during your marriage, the increased value would be classified as marital.
 The same may be true of property you inherited or received as gifts during your marriage.
 The specific rules and considerations can be quite technical.
 The process of tracing separate property to the assets that exist now is not the area for generalizations or a cookie-cutter approach.